dacarneiro/neru-sms-api-proxy/README.md

 ## To run app

-1. Install dependencies `npm install`
+1. Install dependencies `npm install` at root and also inside `sendSMS` folder.
 2. Use NGROK to start `EXTERNAL_SERVER` from inside the folder `sendSMS` by running `ngrok http 5001` and `nodemon server.js`
 3. Neru deploy `neru deploy`.
 Save url and edit in Vonage Application settings.
 4. Set `API Settings` at Vonage Dashboard to `SMS API` and `GET`.
 Add `neru deploy` URL.